feragusper/IMDBLite/README.md

-# TMDB Lite
+# IMDB Lite

 Android application that allow the users to see a list of the latest movies with the basic info and it's able to display the details of every movie.
 In addition the user can mark movies as favorite and see all those favorite movies in separate list.

 Support
 -----------------
-If you've found an error in this project, please file an issue: https://github.com/feragusper/TMDBLite/issues
+If you've found an error in this project, please file an issue: https://github.com/feragusper/IMDBLite/issues

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.